Are you looking for a mouthwash to help with bad breath?

 For many, the strong alcohol consistency and taste can be unpleasant.
 During and post use, some may suffer from a mild burning sensation.

-In addition to these drawbacks, some evidence points towards a potential link between alcohol-containing mouthwashes and cancer, although there is yet to be any strong scientific studies to confirm this.
+In addition to these drawbacks, some evidence points towards a potential link between alcohol-containing mouthwashes and cancer.
+This seems to be a higher risk if you smoke or drink alcohol, which are existing risk factors for oral cancer.
+There is yet to be any strong scientific studies to confirm that alcohol containing mouthwashes alone have a high risk for oral cancer.

 However, there are alcohol free products that are just as effective.